greywire/nasaroverimages/readme.md

 * Gallery component in angular/app/components/gallery
 * API service in angular/services/API.service.js which calls to the Laravel API on the backend
 * PHP API call in Laravel at app/Http/Controllers/GetFHACController.php which is a proxy call to the NASA API
+* infinite scroll using ngInfiniteScroll bower component
+* There is no need to implement a directive as the gallery component does everything needed.
+Directives are for decorating dom, which don't need to do.

+In addition:
+* Unit test for the backend api call in tests/NasaApiTest.php

+Notes:
+* NASA api does not seem to acknowledge the page parameter, instead it just returns everything.
+PHP API does the paging instead, so the angular front end doesn't try to display everything at once.

+TODO:
+NASA api call should be cached.